GSA/digitalgov.gov/content/news/2016/12/2016-12-02-the-future-of-technology-at-gsa.md

 </div>
 </blockquote>

-> “Ultimately, though, in TTS, the U.S. Digital Services and other digital services teams, I think enough good has been shown that this thing will maintain itself for the foreseeable future and I’m super excited about that,” said GSA CIO David Shive in a [recent interview](http://federalnewsradio.com/digital-government/2016/11/shive-brought-gsas-18f-much-needed-parental-guidance/) with Federal News Radio.
+{{< box >}} “Ultimately, though, in TTS, the U.S. Digital Services and other digital services teams, I think enough good has been shown that this thing will maintain itself for the foreseeable future and I’m super excited about that,” said GSA CIO David Shive in a [recent interview](http://federalnewsradio.com/digital-government/2016/11/shive-brought-gsas-18f-much-needed-parental-guidance/) with Federal News Radio. {{< /box >}}

 {{< tweet user="USCTO44" id="803354235106656256" >}}